ArweaveTeam/docs.arweave.org-info/mining/mining-guide.md

 #### 1. Packing

 Packing mostly consists of executing RandomX instructions so the [faster your CPU computes RandomX hashes](https://xmrig.com/benchmark), the faster you can pack.
-Note that packing a single 256 KiB chunk using the `spora_2_6` or `composite.1` format takes about 30 times longer than computing one RandomX hash.
+Note that packing a single 256 KiB chunk using the `spora_2_6` format takes about 30 times longer than computing one RandomX hash.
 Once you have packed a dataset, you do not necessarily have to keep the powerful process around.
-You can control the maximum allowed packing rate with the `packing_rate` start command parameter.
+You can control the maximum allowed packing rate with the `packing_workers` start command parameter.

 #### 2. VDF